drshahizan/special-topic-data-engineering/project/proposal/CodeX/PROPOSAL_CodeX.md

 5) Tableau: Tableau is a data visualization and business intelligence tool that allows users to create interactive dashboards and reports.
 It provides a drag-and-drop interface for creating visualizations and supports a wide range of data sources.

 6) Power BI: Power BI is a business analytics service by Microsoft that allows users to create interactive dashboards and reports.
 It provides a range of visualization types, including charts, maps, and tables.

+7) MongoDB: MongoDB will store the data in MongoDB collections, if there is a large volumes of data, MongoDB also can handle using sharding.
+It provides tools and features for managing data, including data modeling, backup and recovery, security, and monitoring.
+We can also do aggregation, map-reduce, and text search to analyst the data and extract insights from the recommendation data.

 Below are the flowchart for the system architecture:
 <p align="center">